How to Plant a Tree in Your Yard

 Once your tree is planted, water regularly

-- Water low and slow, with a garden hose placed at the base of the tree keeping the bark dry.
-Don’t to use sprinklers to water trees as they encourage fungal diseases.
+- Water low and slow, using a garden hose or an owl eyes sprinkler at the base of the tree to keep the bark dry.
+Don’t use traditional lawn sprinklers to water trees, as they encourage fungal diseases.

-- Plan to water about once a week—more often if the weather is hot and dry; less often if it is wet and cool.
+- Plan to water about once a week—more often when the weather is hot and dry; less often when it is wet and cool.

 - Read more about proper tree watering from our experts.